 What you’ll learn in this guide:

 Cash flow is important to all businesses, but international or cross-border trade demands a faster cash flow than most.
 First, the entire export process can be lengthy, which means a longer wait time for payments.
 Add that to the flexible and extensive credit terms and that importers typically demand, and you have constant cash flow gaps.
 Without proper cash flow management, export businesses may experience trouble keeping business going.
 And having the funding to grow can seem out of reach.
 Export factoring is a useful tool for solving everyday needs for cash – like payroll – and getting funds to go after large projects that will grow your exporting business.

-Exports invoice factoring, also known as international factoring, is a type of cash flow financing solution in which a company (called the factor or factoring company) purchases your outstanding invoices or foreign accounts receivables, less a fee, in days.
+Exports invoice factoring, also known as international factoring, is a type of cash flow financing solution.
+A factoring company gives you cash for your outstanding invoices or foreign accounts receivables, less a fee, in days.
 You put your funding to work, and the factoring company waits on your customer to pay.
-Export factoring, or international factoring services provides fast and flexible access to steady working capital by removing the lengthy time frame it takes for importers to make payments.
-International factoring businesses are a great alternative to bank loans, bank financing and other types of financing that create debt, dilution, or will take months for approval.
+Export factoring, or international factoring services, provide fast and flexible access to steady working capital by eliminating the need to wait on net terms for importers to pay.
+International factoring businesses are a quicker, easier alternative to bank loans, bank financing and other types of financing that create debt, dilution, or will take months for approval.
 It’s also common for banks to reject growing companies that are too new; export factoring is often the perfect solution.

 Risk protection: Factoring allows an exporter to transfer certain risks to the factors.
 Some of the risks include transaction risk such as exchange rate risk, interest rate risk, and even political risk.

 However, factoring companies generally cannot protect you from credit risk (risk of nonpayment).
 If companies want to be protected while working with a factoring company, they should opt for trade credit insurance/export credit insurance.
-Working with a non-recourse export factoring company that absorbs the risk of nonpayment.
+Working with a non-recourse factoring company that absorbs the risk of nonpayment is an option.
 However, they are generally more expensive and require higher credit ratings and monthly minimum fees.

-Lower administrative cost: When a factor buys your invoices, they also take on the responsibility of managing your accounts receivable.
-That saves an exporter the resources they would have committed to managing those receivables.
+Lower administrative cost: When a factoring company buys your invoices, they also take on the responsibility of managing your accounts receivable.
+That saves you time and resources you can put toward managing and growing your business

 There are four types of export factoring services.
 They include:

 Exporting is a time-intensive business, and that can lead to slow cash flow.
-Slow cash flow, in turn, has a high opportunity cost — i.e., deals or trades lost due to unreliable cash flow/working capital.
+Slow cash flow, in turn, has a high opportunity cost i.e., deals or trades lost due to a lack of working capital.
 Invoice factoring brings cash flow predictability, especially if you have the potential for large international factoring volume.

 Also, since factoring allows exporters to worry less about short-term cash flow, they expand their customer base by offering flexible credit terms.
 That could be a competitive advantage over the long-haul.

 Here are the five of the most important things to consider:

 Advance rate: This refers to the percentage of the invoice amount that the factor is willing to give you upfront.
-Higher percentages are generally desirable — since it means you’ll get more cash.
-With FundThrough, you may qualify to receive the entire invoice value, less the factoring fee, upfront.
+Many factoring companies only have advance rates of 80%.
+With FundThrough, you get the entire invoice value, less the factoring fee, upfront.

 Your questions answered.